-Figure 2-2: Evolution of the nuclear power technology Nuclear Reactor Capacity Source: Aly et, al (2014)
+Figure 2-2: Evolution of the nuclear power technology Nuclear Reactor Capacity Source: Aly et,.al (2014)

-Currently, there are 454 operating reactors worldwide accounting for a nominal capacity of 400.295 GWe.
+According to the Power Reactor Information System (PRIS), developed and maintained by the IAEA, there are 441 operating reactors worldwide accounting for a nominal capacity of 390 113

+MW_e .
 Depending on the specific site of construction and reactor technology, the reactor power of a single unit can vary considerably.